Case Study: Coppa Butchery and AgriForaging Compliance Services

 Layout

 Physical flow carries a lot of the load.
 Raw prep sits apart from sous vide staging.
-Curing and drying live away from finished pack.
+Curing and drying live away from the finished pack.

 Placement